STAR WARS is to cinema what The Beatles are to music.

 There's this media myth called the Geek.
 It's based on the fact that media archetypes are essentially like being in High School Forever: reward the Football Hero, swoon for the Prom Queen, party with The Bully, and knock the Nerd.
 (And follow the Popular until they aren't.)

-Even the U.S. Congress resorted to these stereotypes about Nerd-calling in referring to computer savvy.
-As Jon Stewart pointed out, "Really?
+Even the U.S. Congress resorted to these stereotypes about Nerd-calling in referring to educated people with computer savvy.
+As Jon Stewart pointed out on The Daily Show, "Really?
 Nerds?
 You know, actually, I think the word you're looking for is 'experts'."
-(Audience explodes in cheers.):
+(Audience explodes in cheers.)

 It may be all geek to them, but let's drop those fratboys.
 Let's reject Geek.
 We wear it like a Scarlet G, but enough.
 We're too grown for their word.